 On Tuesday, Denny’s gave away free Grand Slam breakfasts between 6 a.m. and 2 p.m.
 The breakfast that usually costs $5.95 was offered at no charge at all of its locations.
 People lined up, and those who couldn’t get in were offered a coupon for a free Grand Slam on their next visit.

 According to the Houston Business Journal: The dine-in only breakfast includes two pancakes, two eggs, two links of sausage and two strips of bacon.
 Denny's sells more than 12.5 million Grand Slams a year.

 That’s a lot of food and a lot of people buying it.

 "The Grand Slam has always been a Denny's favorite," said Nelson Marchioli, Denny's chief executive officer, in a news release.
 "This free offer is our way of re-acquainting America with Denny's real breakfast and with the Denny's brand.
 You don't know the real Denny's unless you've been in our restaurants lately, experiencing the quality of our new menu items and our service first-hand."

-has the nutritional breakdown of a Grand Slam:
+The Daily Plate has the nutritional breakdown of a Grand Slam: